karma v1.0

 Mutating commands can include idempotency_key.
 Karma stores the first successful response for that key.
 Repeating the same payload returns the saved response with "idempotent": true; reusing the key with a different payload returns idempotency_conflict.

 Streaming ingest is for rebuilds, backfills, and large imports.
-Supported modes:
+It supports:

 | Mode | Behavior |